wderdari/Distributed-Auction-System/README.md

 2. In the client directory type: javac Client.java

 3. Now we can run the client and the server.
-First, however, we need to run the RMI registry.
+First, we need to run the RMI registry.
 You will need three CLI windows to run this example.
-Two should be in the server directory; one in the client directory.
+Two should be in the server directory and one in the client directory.

 4. In the first command prompt issue the command: rmiregistry